ohalloranjm/momo/README.md

 - Playbook moves
 - Most playbook spceial features (the Elder’s conditions are the exception)
 - Combat techniques[^1]
-- Combat statuses
+- Statuses
 - Growth and advancement
 - Moments of Balance
 - Creating and managing NPCs

+Other fun, but not strictly necessary, planned features include:

 - A searchable rules dictionary

-Other fun, but not strictly necessary, planned features include:

 - Image icons for player characters
-- A random name generator, filterable by gender and nation
-- Other random generators, such as adventure hooks, NPCs, and phaseses of the moon
+- Random generators—such as for names, adventure hooks, and phaseses of the moon

 ## Disclaimers